 Unfortunately for our callow selves, Donald and his posse did not see it that way.
 The rascals really thought like gangsters and had a network of spies who informed them that there were trespassers from out of the estate who were not only encroaching on their territory, but who also harbored amorous intentions on the Capo’s girl.
 Yep, Toun was alleged to be the Capo’s girl, and the Capo was—you guessed it: Donald.
 Alleged?
 Toun did not see it that way, since she did not even know it.
 I later learned they did not even talk.
 Nevertheless, we got the beating of our lives for it.

 Lanre had been considered the toughest among us and was known to the young hooligans since he’d once lived in 1004.
 A couple of meatheads had wrestled with him at the same time.
 Compared to the rest of us, he was looking pretty good and most like the hero as he fended them off.
 The harshest hit was saved for Femi—the leader and “F” in the acronym, FLY.
 Donald had concluded that Femi was the one most likely to tug on the heartstrings of his “fantasy.”
-In my dread, I missed the proximate cause of the spat that ended with Donald throwing the most stinging slap to Femi’s handsome mug—which caused hives and lesion-like eruptions to emerge suddenly on his skin.
+In my dread, I missed the proximate cause of the spat that ended with Donald throwing the most stinging slap to Femi’s handsome mug—which caused hives and lesion-like eruptions to break out on his skin.
 This was in addition to the pink eye and the deluge of tears that streamed down enraged Femi’s now misshapen face.
 Then Femi who was well built from swimming every day, went wild and had to be restrained and then begged by the other rascals from tearing Donald to bits.

 That’s when we fleetingly realized that the rascals were just kids like us.
 But they’d put up a frightening show with Donald juggling bottles in his hands, as we all held our breath in the still air of the stairwell at 1004, praying the bottles would remain safely suspended in the air to alternately land in the little tyrant’s hands.
 He’d warned us that if he dropped the bottles he was juggling, then one of us would get a slap.
 Somebody sneezed!
 Donald dropped a bottle!!